csmith/kowalski/README.md

 ![Kowalski, analysis](kowalski.jpg)

-Kowalski is a Go library for performing various operations to help solve puzzles, and an accompanying Discord bot.
+Kowalski is a Go library for performing various operations to help solve puzzles, and an accompanying Discord bot and web UI.

 ## Supported functions